KDE: Notable uses

 Brazil's primary school education system operates computers running KDE software, with more than 42,000 schools in 4,000 cities, thus serving nearly 52 million children.
 The base distribution is called Educational Linux, which is based on Kubuntu.
 Besides this, thousands more students in Brazil use KDE products in their universities.
 KDE software is also running on computers in Portuguese and Venezuelan schools, with respectively 700,000 and one million systems reached.

 Through Pardus, a local Linux distribution, many sections of the Turkish government make use of KDE software, including the Turkish Armed Forces, Ministry of Foreign Affairs, Ministry of National Defence, Turkish Police, and the SGK (Social Security Institution of Turkey), although these departments often do not exclusively use Pardus as their operating system.

-CERN (European Organization for Nuclear Research) is using KDE software.
+CERN (European Organization for Nuclear Research) uses KDE software.

 Germany uses KDE software in its embassies around the world, representing around 11,000 systems.

 NASA used the Plasma Desktop during the Mars Mission.

 Valve Corporation's handheld gaming computer, the Steam Deck, uses the KDE Plasma desktop environment when in desktop mode.